-- 350 - to evaluate the expected impact on the AROME analyses if MWR observations were assimilated and the LWP included in the control variables.
-To that end, Figure 10 investigates the frequency distribution of LWP increments split by forecast skill (good detections, undetected fog, false alarms).
-Firstly, we can note that the LWP increments are higher than 50 $g.m^{-2}$ in absolute values for approximately 50 % of good detections and missed fog profiles and 30 % of false alarms.
-During false alarms, 95 % of the background LWP values are below 20 g.m-2 (not shown), which is close to the MWR sensitivity which - 355 might explain smaller 1D-Var increments during false alarms.
-The mean increment is the highest in the case of missed fog events (57 g.m-2) and the smallest in the case of false alarms (15 g.m-2).
-It is important to note that during false alarms, the LWP increment might be positive due to the presence of cloud layers though we would expect the 1D-Var analysis to decrease the LWP within the fog layer.
-If we restrict the statistics to false alarms without cloud aloft, the mean increment is reduced to -2 g.m^{-2} .
-As expected, large positive increments occur more often in fog cases un-detected by AROME with 47 % of the - distribution showing increments above 50 $g.m^{-2}$ against 35 % in good detections and 22 % in false alarms (8 % for false alarms 360 without cloud layers aloft).
-To further investigate the LWP increments and retrieved values, more in situ data are necessary, e.g from the cloud droplet probe mounted on the tethered balloon or cloud radar measurements.
+The additional value of MWR data for NWP forecasts and process studies is in the LWP product.
+In fact, MWR is one of in absolute values for approximately 50 % of good detections and missed fog profiles and 30% of false alarms.
+During false alarms, 95 % of the background LWP values are below 20 g m-2 (not shown), which is close to the MWR sensitivity which might explain smaller 1D-Var increments during false alarms.
+The mean increment is the highest in the case of missed fog events (57 g m-2) and the smallest in the case of false alarms $(15 \,\mathrm{g\,m^{-2}})$.
+It is important to note that during false alarms, the LWP increment might be positive due to the presence of cloud layers, though we would expect the 1D-Var analysis to decrease the LWP within the fog layer.
+If we restrict the statistics to false alarms without cloud aloft. the mean increment is reduced to $-2 \,\mathrm{g}\,\mathrm{m}^{-2}$.
+As expected, large positive increments occur more often in fog cases undetected by AROME with 47 % of the distribution showing increments above 50 g m-2 against 35 % in good detections and 22 % in false alarms (8 % for false alarms without cloud layers aloft).
+To further investigate the LWP increments and retrieved values, more in situ data are necessary, e.g. from the cloud droplet probe mounted on the tethered balloon or cloud radar measurements.
 However, the lack of cloud radar measurements to differentiate the LWP within the fog layer and cloud aloft makes this evaluation complex.
-Too few cases during which MWR observations were colocated with an entire sounding of the fog layer with the tethered balloon have been - 365 sampled to make an independent evaluation of this product.
+Too few cases during which MWR observations were co-located with an entire sounding of the fog layer with the tethered balloon have been sampled to make an independent evaluation of this product.
 This is why we use the LWP derived from the MWR alone through a quadratic regression as a reference.
-The expected accuracy of this product 15 to 20 g.m-2 according to Crewell and Löhnert (2003).
-To that end, Figure 12 shows the scatterplot between the LWP retrieved with the MWR alone (through multi-channel regressions provided by the manufacturer) and the 1D-Var analyses or background profiles (left panel).
-We can note the large improvement in correlation between the LWP forecast by the background (0.72) versus the 1D-Var analysis (0.98) with respect - 370 to the MWR multi-channel retrieval.
-This is of course expected as the 1D-Var minimization tends to get closer to the MWR brightness temperatures which are also used in the multi-channel retrieval.
-However, this evaluation is a good sanity check showing the good behaviour of the 1D-Var algorithm and its capability to extract the information from the observation even with very large errors in the first guess background profiles.
-The mean error of the AROME LWP is -49 g.m^{-2} and is reduced to -2 g.m^{-2} after 1D assimilation.
-The root-mean-square-error is significantly reduced from 102 g.m-2 to 27 g.m-2. - The same evaluation has been carried out on the IWV (Figures 11 and 12).
-Since MWRs are more sensitive to column integral 375 than vertical distribution, more significant impact is expected on IWV than specific humidity profiles.
-The IWV increments span from -4 to 4 kg.m-2, which correspond to a change in the background IWV up to 30 %.
-The distribution of IWV increments is positively-skewed for correct fog detection meaning that the largest increments in magnitude are observed when the background underestimates the integrated water vapour content.
-On the contrary, it is negatively-skewed for missed fog 380 profiles meaning that the largest increments occur when the model overestimates the integrated water vapour content.
-It is more - symmetric in the case of false alarms.
-The correlation coefficient with respect to the MWR multi-channel retrieval (fig. 12)
+The expected accuracy of this product is 15 to 20 g m-2 according to Crewell and Löhnert (2003).
+To this end, Fig. 12 shows the scatterplot between the LWP retrieved with the MWR alone (through multichannel regressions provided by the manufacturer) and the 1D-Var analyses or background profiles (left panel).
+We can note the large improvement in correlation between the LWP forecast by the background (0.72) versus the 1D-Var analysis (0.98) with respect to the MWR multichannel retrieval.
+This is of course expected as the 1D-Var minimization tends to get closer to the MWR brightness temperatures which are also used in the multichannel retrieval.
+However, this evaluation is a good sanity check, showing the good behaviour of the 1D-Var algorithm and its capability to extract the information from the observation even with very large errors in the first-guess background profiles.
+The mean error of the AROME LWP is $-49\,\mathrm{g\,m^{-2}}$ and is reduced to $-2\,\mathrm{g\,m^{-2}}$ after 1D assimilation.
+The root-mean-square error is significantly reduced from 102 to 27 g m-2.